Clastify logo

 Hard

-State what is represented on an oxygen dissociation curve.
+State what is represented by the y-axis of an oxygen dissociation curve.

 B2.3 Cell specialization